Sexual Harassment in Silicon Valley

 Under the Fair Employment and Housing Act (FEHA) of California, sexual harassment in employment takes two forms: (1) quid pro quo (literally, “something for something”) and (2) harassment and hostile work environment harassment.

 Sexual harassment revolves around two legal sources.
 At the state level, the FEHA controls.
 At the federal level, Title VII of the Civil Rights Act of 1964 makes discrimination on the basis of a person’s sex unlawful.
-In California, the FEHA provides more protection that Title VII.
+In California, the FEHA provides more protection than Title VII.
 As such, most California victims bring an action for sexual harassment under this Act.

 I believe the transparency and community of social media are going to eventually put a stop to sexual harassment.
 I’ve watched this issue get better over the years with female lawyers in our legal system, and in a similar fashion, I’m seeing a new attitude in business that also does not condone this type of deviant behavior.